jasonkradams/real-staging-ai/docs/roadmap/README.md

 # Roadmap

-This roadmap outlines Phase 1 for Virtual Staging AI: validate core flows end-to-end with a mocked staging worker, solid auth, billing, and ops foundations.
+This roadmap outlines Phase 1 for Real Staging AI: validate core flows end-to-end with a mocked staging worker, solid auth, billing, and ops foundations.
 Later phases will introduce true AI staging and a full-featured web UI.

 ## Phase 1 — Goals